eaasi/user-handbook/source/legacy/publishing.rst

 shared in the form of Software Environments)

 Also, this only applies to Base Environments: Object Environments can not be published.
-:term:`Digital Objects <objects>` and associated Object Environments are assumed to be collection items, unique to each node/institution, and therefore potentially subject to different terms of access, licensing, etc. than the software we are preserving and sharing under the guidelines of fair use.
+:term:`Digital Objects <content>` and associated Object Environments are assumed to be collection items, unique to each node/institution, and therefore potentially subject to different terms of access, licensing, etc. than the software we are preserving and sharing under the guidelines of fair use.